 These crafts, that my mom immerses herself into, are often how she shows her love to others.
 Through crocheted blankets, curtains, clothes, jewelry, t-shirt quilts, hemmed pants, embroidered everything and sewed on buttons she pours out her heart and soul through the works of her hands.

 Snapshots of Deedles are all over our home.
 If you know her, you likely have something she crafted in your home as well.
-I have few friends that have not benefitted from her immense talents.
+I have few friends that have not benefited from her immense talents.
 She leaves handmade heirlooms scattered through people’s lives like the Easter Bunny leaves eggs.

 Ever since I can remember mom has brought the visions in my head to reality.
 The trendy clothes I would conjure up in my imagination.
 Even a prom dress.
 Nowadays it is curtains, pillows and furniture.